How Bookmakers Make Money

 Some promotions intentionally or unintentionally become negative EV for bookmakers.
 Examples include:

-• Enhanced Odds: Bookmakers sometimes offer odds significantly above true probabilities as a special offer.
-For example, offering enhanced odds of 3.0 (2/1) for an outcome that genuinely has a 40% chance (true odds 2.5) creates a negative EV for the bookmaker.
+- Enhanced Odds: Offering odds significantly above true probabilities as a special deal.
+For example, offering 3.0 (2/1) for an outcome with a genuine 40% chance (true odds 2.5) creates negative EV for the bookmaker.

-• Free Bets and Matched Bonuses: Bookmakers frequently provide free bets or matched deposit bonuses.
-The terms and conditions of these promotions, if used optimally, can offer customers guaranteed profits, placing bookmakers temporarily at negative EV.
+- Free Bets and Matched Bonuses: Bookmakers frequently provide free bets or matched deposit bonuses.
+If used optimally, these can offer customers guaranteed profits, putting bookmakers temporarily at negative EV.

 Bookmakers tolerate these losses because: